frankzhao/SubmissionApp/README.md

 ## Security holes I'm aware of

 - You can execute dodgy stuff when Haskell is compiled.
 Uwe knows how to deal with that.
+  - Actually, we now use the -XSafe flag, so this issue should be fine